hmhobart/tchousing/README.md

 assumptions, an there are just under 22,000 acres in conservation easements.
 This highlights the scarcity of available land in the area.
  There is a significant overlap between the developable areas in Jackson and the more expensive parcels of land.
-The mean value of a parcel in this analysis is $1.8 million, this could be skewed by the inclusion of various entities in the valley, but it still highlights the issue of affordability on Jackson Hole.
+The mean value of a parcel in this analysis is $1.8 million, this could be skewed by the inclusion of various entities in the valley, but it still highlights the issue of affordability in Jackson Hole.
 #
 # Files
 This project utilizes files from various sources including the Census, and the